SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2005.md

 ## Important disclaimers ##

 - Starting with release 2005, SAP Commerce Cloud ships with all users inactive and without passwords.
-These passwords have to be enabled for certain functionality to work out of the box.
+These users may need to be restored for certain backend functionality to work.
+For example, although you will be able to add products to cart and check out, certain users are required to fulfill ordres with Order Management as used in the default cx recipe.
 See [this help topic](https://help.sap.com/viewer/9433604f14ac4ed98908c6d4e7d8c1cc/2005/en-US/c5d463ec2fbb45b2a7aef664df42d2dc.html) for more information.

-- Starting with release 1905, SAP Commerce Cloud releases do not ship with a default admin password.
-You must specify a password when running recipe commands or you can specify a password in a file named `custom.properties` stored in `CXCOMM*\installer\customconfig`.
-The sample `custom.properties` file contains the default password `nimba`.
+- Starting with release 1905, SAP Commerce Cloud releases ships without a default admin password.
+You must specify a password when running recipe commands, or you can specify a password in a file named `custom.properties` stored in `CXCOMM*\installer\customconfig`.
+The sample `custom.properties` file included in these instructions contain the default password `nimba`; we strongly recommend you change this password to suit your requirements, as it should not be used for production servers.

 - The sample custom properties file and OCC credentials supplied here are for evaluation purposes only.
-Besides a default password, for example, the CORS settings are permissive to prevent access issues.
-It is strongly recommended that a professional SAP Commerce Cloud administrator review these settings for production servers.
+Aside from a default password, for example, the CORS settings are permissive to prevent access issues.
+We strongly recommend that a professional SAP Commerce Cloud administrator review these settings to suit your requirements, as they should not be used for production servers.

 ## Installation and configuration instructions ##